Details of an engraving in the History of Science Museum showing The Academy of Arts and Sciences, by B. Smith

 Essential

-Candidates may apply with an A-level or equivalent in the relevant modern language or for a beginners’ course, which allows students to start studying one of these languages from scratch.
+Candidates may apply for Classics with a beginners' language, which allows students to start studying one of these languages from scratch:

 Beginners’ courses are not available to candidates who have not studied either Latin or Ancient Greek to A-level or equivalent, and will be taking a beginners' course in a classical language.